 Six of the Best Easton Arrows

 Easton Archery!
 They're a big name in the archery game.
 They have a lot of name recognition, and if you've spent any time around archers, you've probably seen some of their products.
-Here's a quick rundown of some of the best Easton arrows for beginners, target/competition shooting, and hunting, and a brief intro to the different types of materials arrows are made from, and which may be right for you.
+Here's a quick rundown of what we consider the best Easton arrows for beginners, target/competition shooting, and hunting, and a brief intro to the different types of materials arrows are made from, and which may be right for you.

 Differences Between Fiberglass, Aluminum, and Carbon Arrows